contextswitcher/contextswitcher/README.md

 For Skype, when focusing the application on a virutal desktop, the skype app steals the focus on its current virutal desktop.

-When working on **one** task, possibly, **multiple** virtual desktops are required.
+When working on **one** project, possibly, **multiple** virtual desktops are required.
-Currently, they have to be renamed for each task manually.
+Currently, they have to be renamed for each project manually.

 In the following example, they are named "Desktop 1", "vs.code", and "Compilation Result".
 The first one is intended for a web browser, the second one for Visual Studio Code, and the final one holds some LaTeX compilation result.